-Two University of Southern Indiana professors lead a Safe Zone Workshop designed to educate students about issues concerning lesbian, gay, bisexual, and transgender (LGBT) individuals.
+University of Southern Indiana professors lead Safe Zone Workshops designed to educate students about issues concerning lesbian, gay, bisexual, and transgender (LGBT) individuals.

-Dr. Amie McKibban, assistant professor of psychology, and Dr. Stephanie L. Young, assistant professor of communication studies, conduct three hour interactive workshops sponsored by the USI Student Government Association, USI's Office of the Provost, Tri-State Alliance, and Vanderburgh County Substance Abuse Council.
+Dr. Amie McKibban, assistant professor of psychology, Dr. Amy Montz, professor of english, and Dr. Stephanie L. Young, assistant professor of communication studies, conduct three hour interactive workshops sponsored by the USI Student Government Association, USI's Office of the Provost, Tri-State Alliance, and Vanderburgh County Substance Abuse Council.

 Participants are provided factual information with regard to the LGBT community; asked to challenge their own beliefs; provided with practical suggestions on becoming an ally to the LGBT community at USI and in the Tri-state area; and given relevant resources to assist them in becoming an ally.
 The goal of the training and overall program is to mobilize and identify allies, to continue to learn, and to develop a visible community.